Table of contents[Show/Hide]

 Apple laptop (MacBook Pro, MacBook Air, and the MacBook) that are capable of running the current Apple OS are acceptable for use at SSIS.

-The laptop must run the newest operating system; operating system must be set to English.
+The laptop must run the newest operating system; the operating system must be set to English.

 The parent is responsible to ensure a suitable replacement is available should the laptop need repaired or replaced due to damage.

-In order to support students whose laptops stop working during the school day, SSIS may loan a student an iPad for use at school for up to 5 days.
+In order to support students whose laptops stop working during the school day, SSIS may loan a student a laptop for use at school for up to 10 days.
 This temporary support is designed to assist a student in getting through the school day and is not meant to support a student during a long term repair or as a replacement.
-The iPad may not be taken home.
+More information can be found here

 Students should arrive with their laptop fully charged and ready to use.
 The primary use of the laptop is for school use, it should be clean of anything that may hinder the ability to use it in class.
 Anything that reduces the laptop’s use in the classroom should be removed (this includes games, applications, filters, parental monitoring, settings to connect to your home gaming system, etc.) and any software required for class must be accessible on the laptop.